JimTsiob/Data-Mining-Project/README.md

 # Link Prediction model

 Machine learning model used for link prediction.
 Goal of the project is to predict links between authors to check if a paper cites another paper or not.
+Project was carried out in the form of a Machine Learning competition on Kaggle.

 ## Description